-A typical painkiller is about the size of a pencil eraser.
-Almost every medicine cabinet in the United States has at least one bottle of these tiny pills, and some people even carry extra doses in their purses or bags, just in case the pain grows too strong.
+Almost every medicine cabinet in the United States has at least one bottle of painkillers, and some people even carry extra doses in their purses or bags.
 For people attempting to recover from an addiction to painkillers, it can seem like temptation is always present, just waiting to strike.
-It can be incredibly depressing and extremely isolating.
+It can be incredibly depressing and highly isolating.

-Other people benefit from the medication buprenorphine.
-This drug can also block the effectiveness of painkillers, especially if the user takes a low dose of painkillers, but it also tends to cause a reduction in cravings for drugs.
-According to an article published in the Annals of Pharmacotherapy, this drug has a low abuse potential, and it tends not to cause many side effects when people stop taking it.
-It’s considered a safe and effective medication for long-term use to treat painkiller addiction.
+Other people benefit from the medication buprenorphine, which can also block the effectiveness of painkillers.
+Still, it also tends to cause a reduction in cravings for drugs.
+Buprenorphine has a low abuse potential and tends not to cause many side effects when people stop taking it.
+This medication is considered safe and effective for long-term use to treat painkiller addiction.

-Choosing the right medication, at the right dosage, can be slightly difficult.
-Often, doctors rely on patients to tell them how they are feeling, and they adjust the dosages accordingly.
-The goal is not to keep the patient sedated, or to allow the patient to feel pain.
-The goal is to allow the patient to feel simply normal and balanced, so he or she can focus on the work of healing.
+Choosing the proper medication at the correct dosage can be slightly tricky.
+Doctors often rely on patients to tell them how they are feeling and adjust the dosages accordingly.
+The goal is not to keep a patient sedated or to allow a patient to feel pain.
+The goal is to allow a patient to feel simply normal and balanced to focus on the work of healing.

-Just as medications are adjusted to meet the needs of that patient at that time, therapy options are widespread.
+Just as medications are adjusted to meet a patient’s needs, therapy options are widespread.
 In general, the goal of therapy is to:

 - Teach the addict to identify cravings